Black July

 Black July (கறுப்பு யூலை; කළු ජූලිය) was an anti-Tamil pogrom that occurred in Sri Lanka during July 1983.
 The pogrom was premeditated, and was finally triggered by a deadly ambush on a Sri Lankan Army patrol by the Liberation Tigers of Tamil Eelam (LTTE) on 23 July 1983, which killed 13 soldiers.
 (Note: George Immerwahr, a United Nations civil servant and U.S. citizen, recounted the following regarding the riots:

 "the most shattering report came from a [Sinhalese] friend who was a civil servant; he told me that he had himself helped plan the riots at the orders of his superiors.
 When I heard him say this, I was so shocked I told him I simply couldn't believe him, but he insisted he was telling the truth, and in fact he justified the government's decision to stage the riots.
 When I heard this, I telephoned an official in our own State Department, and while he declined to discuss the matter, I got the impression that he already knew from our Embassy in Colombo what I was telling him.")
 Although initially orchestrated by members of the ruling UNP, the pogrom soon escalated into mass violence with significant public participation.

 On the night of 24 July 1983, anti-Tamil rioting started in the capital city of Colombo and then spread to other parts of the country.
 Over seven days, mainly Sinhalese mobs attacked, burned, looted, and killed Tamil civilians.
 The looting, arson and killings later spread to include all Indians, with the Indian High Commission being attacked and the Indian Overseas Bank being completely destroyed.
 Estimates of the death toll range between 400 and 3,000, and 150,000 people became homeless.
 According to Tamil Centre for Human Rights (TCHR), the total number of Tamils killed in the Black July pogrom was 5,638.

 Around 18,000 homes and 5,000 shops were destroyed.
 The economic cost of the riots was estimated to be $300 million.
 The pogrom was organised to destroy the economic base of the Tamils, with every Tamil owned shop and establishment being plundered and set alight.
 The NGO International Commission of Jurists described the violence of the pogrom as having "amounted to acts of genocide" in a report published in December 1983.

 The pogrom led to the dramatic growth of Tamil militant groups which went from having 20-30 members each to thousands of youths joining their ranks.
+Prior to this very few Tamils were willing to join the armed struggle.
 Black July is generally seen as the start of the Sri Lankan civil war between the Tamil militants and the government of Sri Lanka.
 Sri Lankan Tamils fled to other countries in the ensuing years, with July becoming a period of remembrance for the diaspora around the world.
 To date no one has been held accountable for any of the crimes committed during the pogrom.